TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 a `codeception bootstrap extension
 <https://github.com/TYPO3/styleguide/blob/master/Tests/Acceptance/Support/Extension/BackendStyleguideEnvironment.php>`_
 that instructs the basic `typo3/testing-framework` acceptance bootstrap to load the styleguide extension and have some database fixtures included to easily log in to the backend.
-Additionally, the runTests.sh and docker-compose.yml files take care of adding selenium-chrome and a web server to actually execute the tests:
+Additionally, the :file:`runTests.sh` and docker-compose.yml files take care of adding selenium-chrome and a web server to actually execute the tests:

 .. code-block:: shell